Information for High Schools

 - Sign an MOU (Memo of Understanding) with Parkland College.

-Parkland has formed a local portability panel to advise on local course policy and submissions for state portability.
-If you are interested in serving on the panel, please contact Brian Mercer at email@example.com.
+Parkland has formed a Local Advisory Panel of high school math teachers and administrators to advise on local course policy and submissions for state portability.
+If you are interested in serving on the panel, please contact Erin Wilding-Martin at firstname.lastname@example.org.

 Brian Mercer, Mathematics Department Chair